EmilRamsvik/Digital-Garden/docs/Mac/Mac.md

 ### [Bear](https://bear.app/)
 Bear is a markdown editor.
 It is nice to have as an alternative to [Obsidian](Obsidian.md), and one of the reasons I quite like it is because it is easy for me to just have it and only it as a writing tool.
-It is on a freemium plan and to be honest the feature i was looking for, the ability to export to .pdf formats is quite bad.
+It is on a freemium plan, and to be honest, the feature I was looking for, the ability to export to .pdf formats, is quite bad.

 ## [Obsidian](../Obsidian/Obsidian.md)